preciofishbone/OmniaDocsG2/general-assets/add-link/index.rst

 .. image:: add-link-document.png

-+ **Search**: Use this field to search for Document.
++ **Search**: Use this field to search for a Document.
 + **Upload**: Click here to upload a Document to link to.
-+ **Documents**: If the Document in any folder in the Document library here, use the folders to navigate to the Document and select it.
++ **Documents**: If the Document is present in any folder in the Document library here, use the folders to navigate to the Document and select it.
 + **Title**: The Document name is automatically added as the Title.
 Edit it if needed.

 Here's an example with a Document selected: